Ignatius Jones: From Pardon Me Boys to Monica and the Moochers

-In April 1982, Ignatius Jones issued his debut solo single, "Like a Ghost", which was written by The Church's frontman Steve Kilbey.
+In April 1982, Jones issued his debut solo single, "Like a Ghost", which was written by the Church's frontman Steve Kilbey.
 Jones' second single, "Whispering Your Name", appeared in March 1983.
 Both singles were "hot dance club favourites among the gay community on the American west coast".

 In 1984, Jones formed Arms & Legs with Jeremy Cook on drums, Kirk Godfrey on guitar (ex-Big Red Tractor), Steve Harris on bass guitar (Passengers, Visitors) and Andrew Ross on keyboards (Ward 13) but they disbanded after a year.
-In 1985 Jones was a member of a swing jazz-cabaret band, Pardon Me Boys, with O'Riordan and Jones' sister, Monica Trapaga.
-As a journalist, Jones contributed to RAM (aka Rock Australia Magazine) – starting in 1983, The Edge and, in June 1985 became the editor of Stilletto magazine.
+In 1985, Jones was a member of the swing jazz-cabaret band Pardon Me Boys, with O'Riordan and Jones' sister, Monica Trapaga.

+As a journalist, Jones contributed to RAM (a.k.a.
+Rock Australia Magazine) – starting in 1983, The Edge and, in June 1985 became the editor of Stiletto magazine.

 In 1984, as an actor, he appeared in an episode of ABC-TV's music drama series, Sweet and Sour.
 In 1985, he appeared on Culture Shock for SBS-TV as a reporter on youth affairs and interviewer.
 For the 1987 comedy film, Those Dear Departed, Jones acted in the role of Phil Rene alongside stars Garry McDonald and Pamela Stephenson.
 For the 1988 campy comedy film, Pandemonium, he portrayed a marriage celebrant and supported David Argue in the lead role.
 In 1990 Jones, with Pat Sheil, co-wrote True Hip and Jones followed it a year later with The 1992 True Hip Manual.

-On the soundtrack for 1992 musical film, Strictly Ballroom, Jones performed John Paul Young's song "Yesterday's Hero", and the Spanish dance-flavoured, "Rhumba de Burros".
+On the soundtrack for the 1992 musical film Strictly Ballroom, Jones performed John Paul Young's song "Yesterday's Hero", and the Spanish dance-flavoured "Rhumba de Burros".
 In 1997 he co-directed, with Trapaga, a children's video, Monica's Seaside Adventure, by Monica and the Moochers with Peter Cox and George Washingmachine.
-In 1999 he directed Monica's Trip to the Moon by Monica and the Moochers with McKaw, Fridge, Compost Bin and Dr. Wango Tango.
+In 1999, he directed Monica's Trip to the Moon by Monica and the Moochers with McKaw, Fridge, Compost Bin and Dr. Wango Tango.
 The track, "Old Doctor Wango Tango", was co-written by Jones and Julian Gough.